 Make sure your student has an accurate, reliable alarm clock.
-If he has trouble getting up in the morning, get an alarm clock that sounds obnoxious, jumps off the table and runs around the room, or gets louder with each “snooze”.
-If he has a lot of trouble getting up, get two alarm clocks.
-Of course, you’ll have no control over whether your student actually uses the alarm clock, but talk to him about the importance of class attendance.
+If they have trouble getting up in the morning, get an alarm clock that sounds obnoxious, jumps off the table and runs around the room, or gets louder with each ”snooze”.
+If they have a lot of trouble getting up, get two alarm clocks.
+Of course, you’ll have no control over whether your student actually uses the alarm clock, but talk about the importance of class attendance.

-Note: Buy your student a good alarm clock, talk to him about the importance of using it, and then step out of the picture.
-Hopefully, he will use it.
-But if he doesn’t, he will need to deal with any consequences.
-Resist the urge to be your student’s alarm clock by calling him in the morning.
+Note: Buy your student a good alarm clock, talk about the importance of using it, and then step out of the picture.
+Hopefully, your student will use it.
+But if they don’t, they will need to deal with any consequences.
+Resist the urge to be your student’s alarm clock by calling in the morning.
 Part of the college experience is learning to be responsible for yourself.

 Many students use their phone calendars to keep track of appointments.
 This makes sense and is handy because most students always have their phones with them.
-However, a good old-fashioned paper dayplanner may be helpful for writing down every assignment due date, every test, every project.
-Then your student can break down the steps and record mini-deadlines that will help him accomplish his goals.
-He can cross out dates he will be off campus, away, or unavailable to study.
-He can visually see how much time he has to complete something and identify those times that three major assignments are due within the same week.
+However, a good old-fashioned paper planner may be helpful for writing down every assignment due date, every test, every project.
+Then your student can break down the steps and record mini-deadlines that will help them accomplish their goals.
+Your student can cross out dates they will be off campus, away, or unavailable to study.
+They can visually see how much time is left to complete something and identify those times that three major assignments are due within the same week.

-As soon as your student receives his syllabi at the beginning of the term, he can transfer all of the important dates to the planner, plan his own deadlines, and be organized for success.
+As soon as your student receives their syllabi at the beginning of the term, they can transfer all of the important dates to the planner, plan their own deadlines, and be organized for success.
 Almost all successful students, and their professors, will tell you that time management is one of the most important skills for success.
-It is not necessarily how much time the student has, but how he uses the time available to him.
+It is not necessarily how much time the student has, but how they use the time available.
 Of course, then your student needs to follow through with sticking to the plan!

 Essential #3 — a usb, thumb drive or external hard drive

-Your student may or may not be bringing his own computer to college.
+Your student may or may not be bringing their own computer to college.
 Most students do bring a computer, but it is possible, if less convenient, to use the school’s computer labs.
-Whether or not your student has his own computer, he should have some means of storing data separate from his computer.
-He should develop the habit of saving everything, including drafts, on the drive regularly.
+Whether or not your student has their own computer, they should have some means of storing data separate from their computer.
+Your student should develop the habit of saving everything, including drafts, on the drive regularly.
 Computers develop problems.
 Computers occasionally don’t work.
-Professors are not particularly sympathetic when the student can’t hand in an assignment because “my computer is down”.
-Students are devastated when the work for the major research project is lost because “my hard drive crashed”.
+Professors are not particularly sympathetic when the student can’t hand in an assignment because ”my computer is down”.
+Students are devastated when the work for the major research project is lost because ”my hard drive crashed”.
 Your student should back everything up and be prepared to continue work or print it from another computer if necessary.

 An external drive is also helpful for storing all past work.
-Encourage your student to save everything that he hands in – until after he graduates.
+Encourage your student to save everything that they hand in — until after graduation.
 If there is ever a grade dispute or question about a course, it may be important for your student to retrieve a paper.
-Students in senior seminar or capstone courses are often asked to reflect on their learning or include some of their work in a portfolio.
+Students in senior seminar or capstone courses are often asked to reflect on their learning or include some of their earlier work in a portfolio.
 Having access to all of a student’s college work is helpful.

 Essential #4 — a filebox

-In the same way that your student should keep all of his computer files on a drive, she should have a method of carefully keeping hard copies of essential college papers.
+In the same way that your student should keep all of their computer files on a drive, they should have a method of carefully keeping hard copies of essential college papers.
 Again, the student will never know what may be helpful.
 Keeping these papers in one place, in an organized way, may not come naturally to your student, but can make all of the difference if they are needed.
-Here are a few of the things that your student should be sure to save in her filebox:
+Here are a few of the things that your student should be sure to save in their filebox:

 - All papers handed in and returned.
-Your student may have a draft of his paper on his computer, but it is often helpful to have the copy of the paper returned by the professor, with comments and grade.
+Your student may have a draft of the paper on their computer, but it is often helpful to have the copy of the paper returned by the professor, with comments and grade.
 Your student may want to refer to comments later to improve another assignment, or may need to produce the paper if there is ever a grade dispute.

 - Major tests or assignments.
 These may be helpful for studying later or reviewing for a capstone exam.
 They may also be important for documenting grades.

 - Copies of all forms handed in to college offices.
-If your student drops a class, changes a schedule, files an appeal, or completes another form, she should keep copies until after she graduates.
+If your student drops a class, changes a schedule, files an appeal, or completes another form, they should keep copies until after graduation.
 College offices try to be efficient, but accidents can happen, pieces of paper can be lost, data can be mis-entered on a computer.
 Your student should keep all documentation.

 - All correspondence from the college.
 Your student should keep all official letters or notifications from the college.
-He may need to refer to them later or produce them to substantiate some information.
+They may need to refer to them later or produce them to substantiate some information.

-We know that there are many essentials for your college student to consider taking as she packs for college.
-She’ll need to be comfortable, happy and well equipped.
-But she should definitely add these four essentials to her list – and give careful thought to why they are so important.
-The student who is consistently in class, well organized, unfazed by technological crises, and is armed with necessary documentation, is well on her way to academic success.
+We know that there are many essentials for your college student to consider taking as they pack for college.
+They’ll need to be comfortable, happy and well equipped.
+But your student should definitely add these four essentials to their list — and give careful thought to why they are so important.
+The student who is consistently in class, well organized, unfazed by technological crises, and is armed with necessary documentation, is well on their way to academic success.